-This course is a continuation of PHY 265.
-Topics include electricity, magnetism, physical and geometrical optics and elementary quantum mechanics.
-(Meets for six hours - four hours lecture, two hours lab)
+This is a calculus based course.
+It is a continuation of PHY 265.
+Topics include electricity, magnetism, optics and modern physics.
+(Meets for six hours per week - four hours lecture, two hours lab).

 PHYSICAL SCIENCE (PSC)

 PSC 110 4 C/60 CH